Monday, January 31, 2022

 a shriveled cherub,

-mene mene scrawled in tenebrous chaos.
+mene mene scrawled tenebrous.

-songbirds are lost, long gone flirts,
+songbirds are long gone flirts,

-on the body of sound.
+every pore on the body of sound.

-every sunset, it's the same,
+sunset, it's always the same,

 the same cheshire cat grin,

-owls and loons are too lean and haunted.
+too lean and haunted,

-even the cryful crickets,
+the cryful crickets

 more boney than plump,

-yearn for a chirr where the dancers
+where the dancers

-can see each other twirl.
+can actually see each other twirl.

 ===================================